 Third, we compute for the output multiplier associated with authorized budgets.
-Based on the Tables A3 and A4, we have Figures 3.1 and 3.2 for when there are no announcement effects and Figures 4.1 and 4.2 are for when there are announcement effects.
-It is apparent from all cases, whether announcement effects exist or not and when the persistence of the disbursement process is low ($\rho_A = 0.5$) or high ($\rho_A = 0.95$), that shorter implementation delays give rise to relatively higher multipliers.
-Initially, the multipliers are negative or small, which shows the impact of implementation delays in the short-run and announcement effects appear to be negative, as far as authorized budgets are concerned.
-With sudden disbursement stops, multipliers react negatively.
+Based on Tables 3 and 4, it is apparent that shorter implementation delays give rise to relatively higher multipliers.
+Initially, the multipliers are negative or small, which shows the impact of implementation delays in the short-run.
+Announcement effects appear to be negative, as far as authorized budgets are concerned.
+With disbursement sudden stops, multipliers react negatively.